-Scholars acknowledge however, that information contained in these reports does not capture the totality of repressive events (e.g., Hill, Moore, and Mukherjee 2013; Conrad, Haglund, and Moore 2014).
-Rather, they contain a series of allegations that represent a subset of the overall occurrence of repressive acts over the time periods they cover.
-Furthermore, the relationship between the actual level of repression and the number of repressive acts alleged by reports is nonconstant across space and time.
-For example, differences in media coverage, non-governmental organization scrutiny, US strategic interests and foreign policy objectives, and other factors influence the convergence (or divergence) of the reported number of repressive events from the true number of such events (Poe, Carey, and Vazquez 2001).
-As such, the count of allegations is a biased undercount of the true number of repressive acts in any country in any year (Conrad, Haglund, and Moore 2014, 434).
-Accordingly, some scholars have suggested that attempts to use the data from these reports to produce conclusions about the causes and consequences of repression should either account for this bias in their analysis (Bagozzi, Hill, Moore, and Mukherjee 2015) or use measurement models that treat the reported allegations of repressive acts as generated by the unobservable true level of abuse rather than as an unbiased measurement in their own right (Schnakenberg and Fariss 2014; Fariss 2014).
+country in any year (Conrad, Haglund, and Moore 2014, 434).
+Accordingly, some scholars have suggested that attempts to use the data from these reports to produce conclusions about the causes and consequences of repression should either account for this bias in their analysis (Bagozzi et al. 2015) or use measurement models that treat the reported allegations of repressive acts as generated by the unobservable true level of abuse rather than as an unbiased measurement in their own right (Fariss 2014; Schnakenberg and Fariss 2014).
 As with the teams that code the PTS and CIRI, we confront this challenge when disaggregating the content of the report.

 Current measures in existing datasets do not fully leverage all of the information about the occurrence of repression from the annual reports.
 In part, this reflects the purpose for which these datasets were created.
 The creators of standards-based datasets explicitly envisioned them as useful ways to provide annual snapshots or summaries of the human rights conditions within a state.
 The PTS provided a single composite score that informally captured multiple dimensions of state and state-sponsored physical integrity abuses, including its scope, intensity, and range (see Carlton and Stohl 1981; Wood and Gibney 2010).
 CIRI added nuance by disaggregating the scope dimensions (e.g., torture, killings, etc.) into individual indicators that could be analyzed separately or combined into a single additive scale.
-In both cases, coders rely on all of the relevant information contained in the annual reports to assign a country a given score but this information used in each report is not retained.
+In both cases, coders rely on all of the relevant information contained in the annual reports to assign a given country a given score, but this information used in each report is not retained.
 Despite the richness of the information included in the reports, coders only utilize the specific events and behaviors in the reports to inform the broadly descriptive measure(s) included in the dataset.
-By contrast, the Ill-Treatment and Torture (ITT) dataset (Conrad, Haglund, and Moore 2013; 2014), based on every allegation of torture made by Amnesty International from 1995-2005, highlights the nuance of the information included in the source data.
+By contrast, the Ill-Treatment and Torture (ITT) dataset (Conrad, Haglund, and Moore 2013, 2014), based on every allegation of torture made by Amnesty International from 1995 to 2005, highlights the nuance of the information included in the source data.
 For example, it acknowledges that the reports contain information regarding the identity of victims, the agency or group responsible for the abuse, the location and timing of the abuse, and other potentially useful details about the event.